replicatedhq/help-center/content/docs/kubernetes/packaging-an-application/programmable-test-procs.md

 The following example will check the validity of the password entered by the end-user.
 The `test_proc.custom_command` property of the YAML will instruct Replicated to run a service defined in a special YAML file defined with kind `test-proc-kubernetes`.
 The `test_proc.results` property can be utilized to interpret output from the Pod and format it for display to the end-user.
 The `test_proc.results` property can be used to interpret output from the container and format any errors for display to the end-user.
+Note the reference to the Service spec that has been added to the release yaml with kind `test-proc-kubernetes`.

 ```yaml
 ---